Spaghetti Squash Spaghetti with Lentils

 5 from 1 review

-A delicious plant-based dinner, homemade tomato sauce with mushrooms served on roasted spaghetti sauce and lentils.
+This spaghetti squash spaghetti is a delicious plant-based dinner with homemade tomato sauce with mushrooms served on roasted spaghetti squash and lentils.

 • Author: Erica